Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 • Return after 26 weeks: Same job or suitable alternative

-• Pregnancy-related sickness cannot count toward absence records
+• Pregnancy-related sickness cannot count negatively in absence records

 Antenatal Care Rights